 The company estimates that one of their zero waste shampoo bars will outlast three bottles of liquid shampoo.
 That’s a lot more eco-friendly hair washing mornings.
 The ingredients are intended not just to clean but also to nourish the hair and scalp.
 They accomplish this using castor oil, a natural ingredient used as a hair conditioner and scalp treatment for centuries.
 They include olive oil and tea tree oil in their shampoo because of their antimicrobial properties and the fact that they promote healthy hair growth.

 Sea and Clean’s Apple Cider Vinegar Shampoo has managed to accumulate 34 pages of reviews that are all 5 stars.
 The Palmetto, Florida, company has a reputation that is as good as its products.

 Part of the reason we focused on Apple Cider Vinegar Shampoo bars is that apple cider vinegar has the reputation of being an outstanding organic hair conditioning treatment.
 The Sea and Clean folks are quick to point out that using this toxin-free shampoo will not make your hair smell like vinegar.

 Indeed, they scent the bar with a blend of essential oils, including lemon, sweet orange, basil, rosemary, and spearmint: the results, great smelling hair with each wash when using their waste-free shampoo bars.
 Additionally, the shampoo includes canola oil, organic apple cider vinegar, coconut oil, olive oil, sodium hydroxide, castor oil, organic mango butter, and rice bran oil.
 The makers are also quick to say that the shampoo does not contain any synthetic colors or fragrances, no filler oils or shortening, no premade bases (this is all home-cooking, made from scratch), and no sulfates.

 Sea and Clean points out that, unlike commercial hair shampoo that may have a “shelf life,” Sea and Clean’s bars actually improve with age.
 They create more lather when you shampoo your hair as they get older.
-Since they use no preservatives to create their shampoo bars, the company suggests using it within a year of its purchase.
+Since they use no preservatives to create their shampoo bars, the company suggests using them within a year of its purchase.